Bylaws

 SECTION 2: Non-Voting members are those who:

-1) Have been approved by the Membership Committee for membership.
+1) Are approved by the Membership Committee for membership.

-Section 1: General Membership is given to Approved Veterinary Assistants and non-credentialed Veterinary Technicians and Assistants.
+Section 1: General Membership can be given to Approved Veterinary Assistants (AVA), Certified Veterinary Technicians (CVT), and Veterinary Assistants (VA).

-Section 2: The NJVTA is the credentialing body in the state of New Jersey and provides Certification (CVT) & General Membership to AVMA-accredited technician program graduates.
+Section 2: The NJVTA is the credentialing body for Certified Veterinary Technicians (CVT) in New Jersey and therefore provides both Certification & General Membership to graduates of AVMA-accredited veterinary technician programs.

-For initial certification, the following documents must be provided with application:
+- For initial certification (CVT), the following documents must be provided with the application:

--College diploma from an AVMA-accredited Veterinary Technology Program
+- College diploma from an AVMA-accredited Veterinary Technology/Nursing Program- Copy is acceptable.

 Section 3: Student General Membership:

-Student membership applicant should be enrolled in a AVMA accredited Veterinary Technology program or NAVTA approved Veterinary Assistant program.
+Student membership applicants should be enrolled in an AVMA-accredited Veterinary Technician program or NAVTA Approved Veterinary Assistant program.

 Section 4: Audit Process

-The membership/credentialing committee will conduct random audits throughout the year to assure that the membership is current on their continuing education requirements.
+The membership/credentialing committee will conduct random audits throughout the year to ensure the membership is current on continuing education requirements.
 A member is required to display proof of valid continuing education within 2 weeks of notice.
 If proof is not supplied membership/credentialing will be revoked immediately and a fine will be charged for reinstatement.
-Extended lapses in credential will be evaluated by the board on a case-by-case basis with adherence to current credentialing requirements.
+Extended lapses in credentials will be evaluated by the board on a case-by-case basis with adherence to current credentialing requirements.

 ARTICLE V: OFFICERS